 Experience food and drink inspired by the Algoma landscape

-There’s a food scene happening in Sault Ste.
-Marie.
-And it’s one of those little secrets that only the locals know.
-The city has always been renowned for its Italian food and pizza, but you’ll find a world of flavours inspired by countries from around the world.
-And new twists on old favourites.
+Sault Ste.
+Marie’s food scene is one of those little secrets that only the locals know.
+The city has always been renowned for its Italian food and pizza, but it is growing in unique and international flavours inspired by countries and cultures from around the world.
+Many of the eateries are family-owned and operated, some generational serving delicious food for decades.

 Listen to interesting facts about the local heritage and culture of the area, and what kinds of foods and flavours are distinct to Algoma.
 Experience first-hand to savour the tastes at one-of-a-kind restaurants and eateries, or what locally grown products make up the meal.
 You might even learn a secret family recipe, or two.

-Most walking tours begin at the Sault Ste.
-Marie Museum, a landmark building in the city that once housed the post office.
-From the museum, enjoy a stroll down Queen Street to sample some of the city’s fine dining options paired with wine or beer.
+Most tours begin at the Sault Ste.
+Marie Museum, a landmark building in the city.
+From the museum, the tour follows Queen Street to sample some of the city’s fine dining options paired with wine or beer.
 The tour ends at The Machine Shop, in the Canal District.

-- Walking tours take place every Wednesday, Thursday and Saturday beginning at 6 pm.
+Sault Ste.
+Marie Culinary Adventures take place every Wednesday and Thursday beginning at 6 pm and Saturday beginning at 5 pm.
 Other days may be available on a custom tour basis for a group of at least 4.

 - Approximately 3 hours along a 2.5 km route.